Best Home Office Setup Under $500 for Freelancers

 Should I buy a standing desk on a $500 budget?

-I wouldn’t recommend standing desks on a $500 budget.
+Standing desks aren’t recommended on a $500 budget.
 Quality standing desks cost $400+ and cheap standing desk converters are wobbly and unreliable.
-Instead, get a stable sitting desk for $70-100 and take regular walking breaks throughout your workday.
+Get a stable sitting desk for $70-100 and take regular walking breaks throughout the workday.
 Once your setup is established and you have more budget, upgrade to a proper motorized standing desk from FlexiSpot or Uplift.

 What size monitor is best for a home office?